 The past five months of my life have been super busy.
 With kids activities, homework, and trying to be a good mom.
 I’ve also had increased stress at work as we are currently implementing a new charting system.
 I have been working on growing The Burned-out Nurse Practitioner as I am creating more charting resources for all nurse practitioners.
 (I’m so excited to share this with you in the upcoming months!!!!).

 I am not burned-out, but I am definitely feeling overwhelmed.
-I have kept at least one of these health pillars strong to offset the other two.
+I have kept at least one of these 3 pillars of health strong to offset the other two.
 While my mental clarity and emotional health has taken a toll some days, I have continued the things to maintain my physical health.

 I still work out/exercise at least 30 minutes everyday day.
 Sometimes it’s not much, like a walk with my dog.
 But I am happy to say I have continued with the physical activity.
 I have learned how much it helps with my mental sanity.